List of Game of Thrones episodes: Season 3 (2013)

 After Robb breaks his vow to marry one of Walder Frey's daughters, Frey arranges the massacre of Robb, his mother, his wife, and all his bannermen, during a wedding feast.
+Arya is escorted by the warrior Sandor Clegane to reach Robb, but is too late.
 After Robb's death, Roose Bolton is appointed the new Warden of the North by Tywin, who is now Hand of the King.
 Theon is tortured by Roose's bastard son, Ramsay Snow.
-Further north, Jon Snow climbs the Wall with a Wildling party and ends up on its south side, but then betrays them.
-In the capital, King Joffrey has decided to marry Margaery of House Tyrell, setting Sansa aside.
+Further north, Jon Snow earns the trust of the Wildlings, and climbs the Wall with a Wildling party, ending up on its south side, but then betrays them.
+In the capitol, King Joffrey has decided to marry Margaery of House Tyrell, setting Sansa aside.
 Tywin, however, arranges Sansa's marriage with his son, Tyrion.
-Jaime reaches King's Landing, having had his dominant hand cut off.
-In Essos, Daenerys acquires "The Unsullied", an army of eunuch slave soldiers.
+Brienne and Jaime reach King's Landing, with Jaime having had his dominant hand cut off while defending her.
+In Essos, Daenerys acquires "The Unsullied", an army of eunuch slave soldiers, as well as former slave and interpreter Missandei.
 She also joins forces with the "Second Sons", a company of mercenaries, and becomes the Queen of Yunkai.

 Season 4 (2014)

 In King's Landing, Lady Olenna secretly poisons King Joffrey at his wedding with her granddaughter Margaery, but Tyrion is falsely accused of the murder by his family, and is found guilty.
 However, Jaime and Varys conspire to smuggle Tyrion to Essos.
 Tyrion kills his father Tywin before leaving.
 Petyr Baelish smuggles Sansa into the Vale, ruled by her aunt and his lover, the widowed Lysa Arryn.
 Baelish marries Lysa but later kills her.
-After attempting to reunite with her family, Arya takes a ship bound for Braavos, in Essos.
+Jaime arms Brienne to assist in her search for the Stark daughters, and she bests Sandor in combat.
+Arya leaves him for dead and takes a ship bound for Braavos, in Essos.
 Having returned to the Night's Watch, Jon Snow defends Castle Black against an army of Wildlings, who are superior in strength.
 The Watch is rescued by the arrival of Stannis Baratheon and his forces.
 A crippled Bran with newfound powers travels north beyond the Wall with a few companions.
 Beneath a weirwood tree, he finds the Three-eyed Raven, an old man with the ability to perceive future and past.
 In Essos, Daenerys takes control of Meereen and abolishes slavery.
 When she discovers that her trusted advisor, Ser Jorah Mormont, had spied on her for Robert Baratheon, she exiles him.